Lothrian/Dominions5TurnArchiver/README.txt

 Configfile options:
 Config entries follow the "key = value" format.
 They are all optional.
 They are case-sensitive.
 - dominionsExecutablePath: Path to the Dominions executable.
 Default: C:\Program Files (x86)\Steam\steamapps\common\Dominions5\Dominions5.exe
+- archiveNameSchema: schema for directories of archived games.
+    Textschema for how to name archive directories.
+Special sequences are %name% and %turn%.
-- archiveNameSchema: schema for directories of archived games %name% is replaced with the game name, %turn% is replaced with the turn number
+    %name% is replaced with the game name, %turn% is replaced with the turn number.
+    If not present in the given schema %name% and %turn% will internally be appended at the end.
+    Default: %name%_%turn%
 - archiveTurnNumberMinimumlength: The minimum amount of characters used to denote turn number in archived games.
 Impacts sorting in the list ingame.
 Default:2
 - saveDirectoryPath: Path to the savedgames-directory if non-default
 - extractMapFiles: [never/cautious/force] Extract map files from the savegame directory to the  maps-directory to reduce disc usage.